tips

 Some modern banks (Revolut, Monzo, Wise) don't require travel notifications because their fraud systems are smarter.
 But if you're using a traditional bank, set the notice.

 Spain has embraced contactless payments more than almost any country in Europe.
-You can tap to pay at:
+You can tap to pay at restaurants, supermarkets, public transport, taxis, pharmacies, and even market stalls.

 Apple Pay, Google Pay, and Samsung Pay all work seamlessly.
-In fact, you could realistically travel through Spain using only your phone for payments.
+You could realistically travel through Malaga, Seville, or Granada using only your phone for payments.

 Keep €50-100 in cash as backup, replenishing from ATMs as needed.
-You might go days without needing it, but when you do, you'll be glad you have it.
+You might go days without spending a single note, especially in cities like Malaga or Marbella where even market stalls take contactless.

 Unlike the US, tipping in Spain is not expected or calculated as a percentage.
 But if you want to tip, cash is preferred.